Accelerated Real-time Cine and Flow under In-magnet Staged Exercise: Methods

 After the ergometer was attached to the end of the table, each subject was positioned on the scanning table, with a medium-sized bean bag positioner (BBP) under their upper torso.
-The subjects were then asked to find a distance where they could pedal the ergometer comfortably without their knees touching the bore or over-extending their legs.
-Once a comfortable location was identified, their feet were secured to the ergometer pedals using Velcro straps and suction was applied to BBP using a vacuum device to create a firm mold around the upper torso.
-This mold helped the subjects stay in one position during in-magnetic exercise.
+The subjects were instructed to find a comfortable position where they could pedal the ergometer without their knees touching the bore or over-extending their legs.
+Then, their feet were secured to the ergometer pedals using Velcro straps and suction was applied to BBP using a vacuum device to create a firm mold around the upper torso.
+This mold helped maintain the subject's position during in-magnet exercise.
 Finally, a blood pressure cuff, a finger pulse oximeter, and ECG leads were attached to the subjects to monitor their vital signs during the scan.

 After data acquisition at rest, the volunteers were asked to pedal the ergometer at a rate of 60 cycles per minute by matching their cadence to a metronome played through the headphones.
 The initial workload was set to $20$ W and was increased in increments of $20$ W to the maximum of $60$ W. The same set of sequences was executed at each exercise stage after allowing a ramp-up time of one minute for the heart rate (HR) to stabilize.
 Each exercise stage lasted for 8 to 10 minutes.
 Due to exhaustion or leg fatigue, not all subjects were able to complete all three exercise stages.
-In total, we had $n=25$, $n=24$, $n=23$, and $n=16$ volunteers at rest, $20$ W, $40$ W, and $60$ W, respectively.
-In one of the volunteers, an incidental finding during the resting stage of the protocol prompted termination of the experiment after the resting stage.
+In total, we scanned $n=25$, $n=24$, $n=23$, and $n=16$ volunteers at rest, $20$ W, $40$ W, and $60$ W, respectively.
+In one of the volunteers, an incidental finding prompted the termination of the experiment after the resting stage.
 The data from this volunteer was only used in the repeatability study.
-For a subset of volunteers, we repeated RT cine and flow acquisitions in quick succession (within 10 minutes) at rest ($n = 11$) and at the $40$ W exercise stage ($n = 9$) to assess repeatability.
-This study is focused on the analysis of RT cine and flow images.
-The data from the 4D flow acquisition will be reported separately \cite{arshad2024motion}.
+For a subset of volunteers, we repeated RT cine and flow acquisitions in quick succession (within 2 minutes) at rest ($n = 11$) and at the $40$ W exercise stage ($n = 9$) to assess repeatability.
+The order of acquisition was RT cine, RT flow, RT cine (repeat), RT flow (repeat), and 4D flow.
+This study is focused on the analysis of RT cine and flow images; the data from the 4D flow acquisition will be reported separately \cite{arshad2024motion}.

 Before starting the exercise, all the volunteers were verbally encouraged to follow the metronome and maintain a steady cadence of 60 cycles per minute.
 If the cadence was observed to fall well below 60 cycles per minute during the exercise, the volunteers were offered words of encouragement to maintain the cadence to avoid increased resistance at a lower rotational frequency.
 Upon completing the scan, volunteers were requested to assess their level of exertion during each stage of the exercise using the Borg rating of perceived exertion (BRPE) scale \cite{williams2017borg}.
 This scale categorizes exertion into four distinct levels: ``no to extremely light exertion" (scores $6 – 8$), ``light exertion" (scores $9 – 12$), ``somewhat hard to hard" (scores $13 – 16$), and ``very hard to maximal exertion" (scores $17 – 20$).
 It is important to note that the scale's range from $6$ to $20$, when multiplied by 10, corresponds closely with HR measurements, underscoring its effectiveness in quantifying exertion levels.